UWSApplication

 Glue between a FastAPI application and the UWS implementation.

 An instance of this class should be created during construction of the service that will use the UWS layer.
-It provides methods to initialize the UWS database, build route handlers, install error handlers, and build the UWS database worker.
+It provides methods to build route handlers, install error handlers, and build the UWS database worker.
 Construction of the backend worker that does the work of the service is handled separately so that it can have minimal dependencies.

 Parameters: